WaitThatShouldntWork/vegeta/README.md

 # VEGETA - Variational Evidence Graph, Estimating Temporal Activations

+"Tell me, does a machine like yourself ever experience fear?" - Vegeta, DBZ.

 The goal with Vegeta is to build an agentic system that can pass the GAIA benchmark.
 I am using an **active Bayesian inference** approach with **predictive coding** on knowledge graph to have the system predict the next best action to take depending on an user input: ASK, SEARCH or ACT.

-The hypothesis is rather than use Language Models and extended 'thinking' to brute force to the solution (which still often doesn't work); we copy what humans do, which is detect uncertainty (gaps in our knowledge) and ask for clarification (when given a task for example) or search for missing knowledge
+The hypothesis is rather than use Language Models and extended 'thinking' to brute force to the solution (which still often doesn't work); we copy what humans do, which is *detect uncertainty* (gaps in our knowledge) and ask for clarification (when given a task for example) or search for missing knowledge

 VEGETA is a working prototype with:
 - **Predictive Coding Pipeline**: Generative model → likelihood → posterior updates